-- Marylebone Cricket Club (MCC).
-The Marylebone Cricket Club's headquarter is at Lords in London.
+- 1. Marylebone Cricket Club (MCC).
+The Marylebone Cricket Club's headquarter is at Lotdie London.
 Earlier, this club was known as "Hambedon Club".
-In 1835, certain laws were formed regarding cricket by MCC.
+In 1835, certain laws we formed regarding cricket by MCC.
 These laws were again and again revised in 1884 and 1947.
 The Marylebone Cricket Club gave cricket a regular shape.
-Inter-club matches were started by MCC.
-Cricket became popular throughout the world with the prudent efforts of MCC. - International Cricket Council (ICC).
-As a matter of fact, when cricket became more famous, the Imperial Cricket Conference was formed in 1909, to develop this game.
+Inter-club matches was started by MCC.
+Cricket became popular throughout the world with the prudent efforts MCC. - 2.
+International Cricket Council (ICC).
+As a matter of fact, when cricket became more famous the Imperial Cricket Conference was formed in 1909, to develop this game.
 Later on, Imperial Cricket Conference gave birth to International Cricket Council (ICC) in 1956.
-Now, it controls international cricket matches around the world.
-It controls all the affairs related to cricket. - Board of Control for Cricket in India (BCCI).
-The Board of Control for Cricket in India was formed in 1928.
+Now, it control international cricket matches around the world.
+It controls all the affairs related to cricket - 3.
+Board of Control for Cricket in India (BCCI).
+The Board of Control for Cricket in India wa formed in 1928.
 It controls all the affairs related to cricket in India.
-It is affiliated to ICC. - State Cricket Association.
-There is also a set up of Cricket Association in each state of India.
-State Cricket Association organises cricket matches at state level.
-It is affiliated to BCCI.
+It is affiliated to ICC - 4.
+State Cricket Association.
+There is also a set up of Cricket Association in each state of India State Cricket Association organises cricket matches at state level.
+It is affiliated to BCCL